- New admission requirements will apply to this course from 1st July 2018. For further information visit www.tafesa.edu.au/nursing-requirements

 Qualifications & Skills Covered

-Knowledge and skills will be developed in areas including communication, cultural diversity, law and ethics, anatomy and physiology, acute and chronic health disorders, clinical nursing skills and medication management.
+The Diploma of Nursing develops knowledge and skills in areas including communication, cultural diversity, law and ethics, anatomy and physiology, acute and chronic health disorders, clinical nursing skills and medication management.

 - 400 hours of Professional Experience Placement will be required.

-In the first year of the program, you will be introduced to the concepts of primary health and wellbeing, issues and policy, the determinants of health and wellbeing, community development and cultural safety.
-You will also learn about enhancing health and wellbeing through health education, health promotion and professional law and ethics.
+The Associate Degree in Primary Health introduces the concepts of primary health and wellbeing, issues and policy, the determinants of health and wellbeing, community development and cultural safety.

 To access subsidised training through WorkReady, your suitability to complete the qualification will be assessed.
 This may include participation in a Language, Literacy and Numeracy pre-assessment.